History of Hungary: Anti-Habsburg uprisings

 There was a series of anti-Habsburg uprisings between 1604 and 1711.
 With the exception of the last, all took place within the territories of Royal Hungary but were usually organized from Transylvania.
 The last uprising was led by Francis II Rákóczi, who took power as the "Ruling Prince" of Hungary after the declared dethronement of the Habsburgs in 1707 at the Diet of Ónod.

 Budapest University of Technology and Economics, the oldest University of Technology in the world, founded in 1782.

 Despite some successes by the anti-Habsburg Kuruc army, such as the near-capture of the Austrian Emperor Joseph I by Ádám Balogh, the rebels lost the decisive Battle of Trenčín in 1708.
 When Austrians defeated the Kuruc uprising in 1711, Rákóczi was in Poland.
 He later fled to France, then to Turkey, and died in 1735 in Tekirdağ (Rodosto).
-Afterward, to make further armed resistance infeasible, the Austrians demolished most of the castles on the border between the reclaimed territories occupied earlier by the Ottomans and Royal Hungary.
+Afterward, to make further armed resistance infeasible, the Austrians demolished most of the castles on the border between the reclaimed territories that had been occupied by the Ottomans and Royal Hungary.

 Modern history

 Period of Reforms (1825–1848)

 Hungarian nationalism emerged among intellectuals influenced by the Age of Enlightenment and Romanticism.
 It grew rapidly, providing the foundation for the revolution of 1848–49.
 There was a special focus on the Magyar language, which replaced Latin as the language of the state and the schools.
 In the 1820s, Emperor Francis I was forced to convene the Hungarian Diet, which inaugurated a Reform Period.
-Progress was slowed by the nobles who clung to their privileges.
+Progress was slowed by the nobles, who clung to their privileges.

 Count István Széchenyi, the nation's most prominent statesman, recognized the urgent need for modernization.
 The Hungarian Parliament was reconvened in 1825 to handle financial needs.
 A liberal party emerged focusing on the peasantry and proclaiming an understanding of the needs of the laborers.
 Lajos Kossuth emerged as leader of the lower gentry in the Parliament.
 Habsburg monarchs, desiring an agrarian, traditional Hungary, tried to hinder industrialization.
 A remarkable upswing started as the nation concentrated on modernization despite Habsburg obstruction of all important liberal laws concerning civil and political rights and economic reforms.
 These reforms included points such as freedom of the press and the abolition of noble and common noble privileges.
 Many reformers (such as Lajos Kossuth and Mihály Táncsics) were imprisoned.